rist-ro/rl-introduction-notes/sutton_rl.md

 #### Differential semi-gradient n-step Sarsa

 This is basically the average reward formulation of the n-step Sarsa algorithm.
-The main difference is that at timestep $t+n$, **the return is define in terms of differential** rewards instead of discounted ones.
+The main difference is that at timestep $t+n$, **the return is defined in terms of differential** rewards instead of discounted ones.
 $$
 G_{t:t+n} \triangleq (\sum_{i=1}^n  R_{t+i} - \bar{R}_{t+n-1}) + \hat{q}(S_{t+n}, A_{t+n}, w_{t+n-1})
 $$